aws-samples/aws-modern-application-workshop/module-1/README.md

 ![bucket-policy-image.png](/images/module-1/bucket-policy-image.png)

 This will open `bucket-policy.json` in the File Editor panel.
-Replace the string shown with your chosen bucket name used in the previous commands:
+Replace the string shown on both lines 9 and 12 with your chosen bucket name used in the previous commands:

 ![replace-bucket-name.png](/images/module-1/replace-bucket-name.png)